oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   1. Download the image location file [from here](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/oractdemeabdmnative/b/MonolithToCloudNative/o/MonolithToCloudNativeVMDetails.txt)

-  2. In the file locate the Cloud Market place URL - this will be something like `https://cloudmarketplace.oracle.com/marketplace/listing/123456` (this is an example, it won't work)
+  2. In the file you just downloaded locate the Cloud Market place URL - this will be something like `https://cloudmarketplace.oracle.com/marketplace/listing/123456` (this is an example, it won't work)

   3. Open the Cloud Marketplace URL in a new web browser tab / window.